PrestaShop/prestashop.github.io/news/_posts/releases/2016-08-29-prestashop-1-7-RC0.md

 See at the bottom of this article for the full list.

-## What is not in RC0?
+## What's not in RC0?

 Again, for the sake of transparency, here’s what we still intend to implement after RC0 and before we go stable:

-Catalog mode.
+* Catalog mode.
-Front office B2B features.
+* Front office B2B features.
-Back office translation update.
+* Back office translation update.
-Mobile-ready front office.
+* Mobile-ready front office.

 ## So, what's next?